Sabicool/Medicine/01 Disciplines/Cardiology/Presenting Complaints/Chest Pain.md

 		- Hypotension occurs in ACS, massive PE and AAD with cardiac tamponade
 		- Hypertension with ACS or aortic dissection should be treated urgently in resuscitation area (see: [[Hypertensive crisis]])
 	- Heart rate?
+		- If HR >150 or <40 obtain 12 lead ECG and/or rhythym strip to diagnose the arrhythymia
 		-